French Silk Chocolate Pie

 Bottom Right – It’s important here, to make sure you keep folding until there are no longer any white streaks left but make sure you don’t keep folding past that point.

-This pie is five great things combined into one delicious dessert…light, silky, thick, rich and oh so chocolatey!!
+This pie is five great things combined into one delicious dessert…light, silky, thick, rich, and oh so chocolaty!!